apache/qpid-proton/examples/cpp/README.md

 Subscribes to the 'examples' node on an intermediary accessible on port 5672 on localhost.
 Simply prints out the body of received messages.

+## encode_decode.cpp

+Shows how C++ data types can be converted to and from AMQP types.